skhiggins/R_guide/README.md

 ## Randomization

-When randomizing assignment in an RCT:
+When randomizing assignment in a randomized control trial (RCT):
 * Seed: Use a seed from https://www.random.org/: put Min 1 and Max 100000000, then click Generate, and copy the result into your script.
 Towards the top of the script, assign the seed with the line
   ```r
   seed <- ... # from random.org